 Studio Kalangou

-Studio Kalangou is a daily radio programme in Niger launched in 2016.
-It offers daily news bulletins in 5 languages (French, Hausa, Zarma, Tamasheq and Fula) as well as cultural, debate and current affairs programmes.
+Studio Kalangou is a daily radio program about Niger that launched in 2016.
+It offers news broadcasts in five languages (French, Hausa, Zarma, Tamashek, and Fulfulde), cultural programs, debates, magazines, documentaries, and videos.

 Map of Niger showing Studio Kalangou’s network of partner radio stations and its broadcasting area.